What is hip pinning?

 Your medical team can tell you how to get ready for your surgery.
 Before your surgery,

 provider know if you have any medicine allergies.
-Also let him or her know if you
+Also let them know if you have a

-have a more recent problem, like a sudden fever.
-Tell him or her if you are pregnant
+more recent problem, such as a sudden fever.
+Tell them if you are pregnant or think

 Discuss any medicines you may be taking.
 That includes over-the-counter medicines